PINTO0309/PINTO_model_zoo/460_RT-DETRv2-Wholebody25/README.md

 - Difficulty: Super Hard https://www2.nhk.or.jp/archives/movies/?id=D0002080169_00000
   - The depression and elevation angles are quite large.
   - People move quickly.
 (Intense motion blur)
   - The image quality is quite poor and there is a lot of noise.
+(Quality taken around 1993)
   - The brightness is quite dark.

   https://github.com/user-attachments/assets/bb19455d-8c3f-4bfa-abe8-143f16b93388